benjaminleon/computer_usage_statistics/README.md

 ## computer_usage_statistics
 Keeps track of what hours of the day the computer is running and logged in on the user.
-It requires Python  and unix/linux.
-Tested on Linux Mint 17 and python 2.7.

 In the current setup (which is easy to modify), Cronjob runs a script 4 times per hour which increments the count for that hour in a histogram.
 An accompanying function prints an easily readable version of the saved data to the terminal.